Sit back, relax, and enjoy the show! The Ionia Theatre offers two movie screens, a full concession stand, and a nostalgic atmosphere.

 Children 2 and under, Free

-The Theatre has entrances are on Main Street and the SW Rear of the building.
-Best parking is in the rear.
+The Theatre has entrances on Main Street and in the back SW rear corner of the building, where parking is best.

 Download a File: